micmejia/bible-dump/NKJV/Ezekiel/Ezek 46.md

 "Now when the prince makes a voluntary burnt offering or voluntary peace offering to the Lord, the gate that faces toward the east shall then be opened for him; and he shall prepare his burnt offering and his peace offerings as he did on the Sabbath day.
 Then he shall go out, and after he goes out the gate shall be shut.

 ###### 13
-"You shall daily make a burnt offering to the Lord _of_ a lamb of the first year without blemish; you shall prepare it [^c]every morning.
+"You shall daily make a burnt offering to the Lord _of_ a lamb of the first year without blemish; you shall prepare it every morning.

 ###### 14
 And you shall prepare a grain offering with it every morning, a sixth of an ephah, and a third of a hin of oil to moisten the fine flour.
 This grain offering is a perpetual ordinance, to be made regularly to the Lord.